rcook/beginning-practical-haskell/part01.md

 * GHC is the Glasgow Haskell Compiler
 * GHCI is GHC _Interactive_
 * It's GHC's read-evaluate-print-loop (REPL)
+* Let's assign some values and evaluate some _expressions_

 ```ghci
 λ> x = 5